 Why Can’t I Have My Fixed Home Loan Break Costs Waived?

-- If you repay your entire loan before the end of your fixed term.
+- When you repay your entire loan before the fixed-term has ended

-- If you sell your home within the fixed period.
+- When you sell your home within the fixed-term